KaistInstitute/ros_podo_connector/README.md

    2) click plan and execute

-3.RUN PODO with Qt editor
+3. RUN PODO with Qt editor